Wanging'ombe District

 Wanging'ombe District is one of the six districts of the Njombe Region of Tanzania, East Africa.
 The administrative seat is in Igwachanya.
+According to the 2022 Tanzania National Census, the population of Igunga District was 191,506 in 2022.

 History

 Wanging'ombe District was formally established when it was gazetted in March 2012.
 It was created out of part of the old Njombe District that had been in Iringa Region.

 Wards

-As of 2012, Wanging'ombe District was administratively divided into sixteen wards:
+As of 2015, Wanging'ombe District was administratively divided into 21 wards: